drcongo/seenhunt/README.md

 Download it from the [Chrome Web Store](https://chrome.google.com/webstore/detail/seenhunt/lnkdimlaioljolinphlgmngcodjkehpk).

+_Note: Linux users should install "ancient" font, for emoji support._

 ## Contributing

 Feel free to fork and add features and submit pull requests if you think they'd be useful to others.